Rfldmr/vokabot-ai-customer-service-for-sv-ipb/README.md

 - **Python**:  A versatile programming language used for web development, machine learning, and more.
 - **Streamlit**: A Python library for creating interactive web apps for data science and machine learning.
-- **Scikit-Learn**: Scikit-learn is a Python library that provides an efficient implementation of Gradient Boosting.
+- **Tensorflow**: Scikit-learn is a Python library that provides an efficient implementation of Gradient Boosting.
-- **Joblib**: Joblib is a Python library for saving and loading pre-trained machine learning models.
+- **NLTK**: Joblib is a Python library for saving and loading pre-trained machine learning models.
 - **Gradient Boosting**: A machine learning algorithm that combines many weak models to produce a strong predictive model.
 - **GitHub**: A platform for help host and managing code projects.